kevinwang930/kevinwang930.github.io/content/post/java/spring/aop.md

 `Advisor` interface holding AOP `advice` and a filter determing the applicability of the advice(such as a `pointcut`)

 `Pointcut`  A predicate that matches joinpoint.
 Advice is associated with a pointcut expression that runs at any `Joinpoint` matched by the `pointcut`.
+Spring AOP supports several AspectJ pointcut designators
+* execution
+* within
+* @annotation

 `Proxy` An object created by the AOP framework in order to implement the aspect contracts.